Laverdure77/Movie_Recommendation/README.md

 <br>

   > **Note**
-  > Check the status of the API on Render.com by visiting the API's homepage or status page.
-If the API is currently offline or unavailable, wait for it to wake up.
+  > If the Application is currently offline or unavailable, wait for it to wake up.
-This may take a few minutes or more, depending on the reason for the outage.
+This may take a few seconds or more, depending on the reason for the outage.
-Once the API is awake and running, you can start making requests to it as usual.
+Once the Application is awake and running, you can start making requests to it as usual.
-The API response could take up to 2 minutes due to restricted cpu usage on the server.
+The API response could take up to 1 minutes due to restricted cpu usage on the Render server.

 ## NLP Model